AlexSolari/sORM/README.md

   }
 ```

+### Connection setup
-Then, on startup you need to setup connection string:
+On startup you need to setup connection string:

 ```c#
   SimpleORM.Current.Initialize(@"%CONNECTION_STRING_EXAMPLE%");
 ```

+### Creating and updating objects
 To create or update records use `CreateOrUpdate` method:

 ```c#